jenkinsci/jenkinsfile-runner/DOCKER.md

 ```

 It is also possible to pass arguments to the Jenkinsfile or to execute it outside a sandbox environment with the `-ns` and `-a` options.
+Using a non-sandbox environment may pose potential security risks.
+we strongly encourage you not to use this mode unless it is strictly necessary and always with extreme care and at your own risk.

 ```bash
 docker run --rm -v $PWD/test:/workspace jenkinsfile-runner:my-production-jenkins -ns -a "my_param=any_value"